HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 RL *evaluates* actions taken, rather than SL's instructing independent of the action taken.

-This chapter is about learning in a single situation, or a *nonassociative* setting.
+This chapter is about learning in a single situation, or a *non-associative* setting.

 2.1 $k$-armed bandits